 All of these books are available fairly cheaply from Amazon, especially if you get them second hand (with the McGrath book, it's fine to get an older edition - I have).
 If you have any difficulty, please contact me and I will do my best to help.
-With these books, it might be helpful to make notes on them if it will help you to remember - I have given an example of how to take Cornell notes in the Philosophy section, but you may find a method that helps you process the information more effectively, whether that be mind maps, talking to someone else about it, etc.
+With these books, it might be helpful to make notes on them if it will help you to remember and process the information more effectively; or do things such as mind maps, talking to someone else about it, etc.